nganlyle/wrangle_covid/LTChomes_analysis_ON/LTChomes_analysis_README.md

 **3. COVID Data Preparation**

 The COVID data were downloaded from the Ontario [Data Catalogue](https://data.ontario.ca/dataset/long-term-care-home-covid-19-data).
-Homes with an active or resolved outbreak on July 31, 2020 were extracted.
+The data consist of 2 csv files - one with homes with active outbreaks and another with homes with resolved outbreaks.
+The data are essentially daily snapshots of the website listing homes with an active or resolved outbreak on any given day.

+- Data for filtered for observations up through to and including July 31, 2020.
+- Censored values <5 were replaced with 1
+- Extracted maximum values of resident cases, resident deaths (which are cumulative), and staff cases along with the dates when these occurred
+- Extracted dates when a home first appeared on the active and resolved lists

 Type | Name
 --|--